 What Is a Shared Appreciation Mortgage?

-Shared Appreciation vs. Shared Equity
+Shared Appreciation vs. Shared Equity Mortgages

 The terms “shared appreciation” and “shared equity” are often used interchangeably in the mortgage industry, but these two loan products are not one and the same.

-In shared equity arrangements, the investor or lender actually owns a part of the property.
-They might cover part or all of the down payment, closing costs, or put some other investment into the initial purchase of the property.
-When the home is later sold, they recoup their portion of their equity—whether the property has increased or decreased in value.
+The investor or lender actually owns a part of the property in a shared equity arrangement.
+They might cover part or all of the down payment and closing costs, or put some other investment into the initial purchase of the property.
+They would then recoup their portion of equity when the home is later sold, regardless of whether the property has increased or decreased in value.

 Other financing companies like Point, Haus, and Noah take similar approaches.